hucancode/hucancode/src/posts/oni-training-2023.md

 I will refer to [the Infinity Stones](https://en.wikipedia.org/wiki/Infinity_Stones) 💎 as an abstraction of multiple aspects in life.
 Word on the street is that, to be as powerful as `Thanos`, one must find himself not 1, not 2, but 6 Infinity Stones.
 Since I'm on my quest seeking the ultimate power, this year I want to improve my:

-#### ⚡ Power
+#### ⚡ Power Stone
+In the Comic, power stone gives its owner, you know, power.
+In real life, improving "power" will allow me to have more energy, break my current limitation and improve my life quality.
+Training Taiji is a good way to gain power.
+Specifically I will train:
 - Core strength, hip strength
 - Leg strength
-- Organ health are correlate with longevity
-- Lower body strength are correlate with life quality
-- Training Taiji benefits both inner organ and lower body health

-#### 🐾 Space

-- Stamina, stamina is like battery, small battery capacity is very annoying
+- Stamina, stamina is like battery, no body likes a phone with small battery capacity
 - Flexibility, I want to achieve the full split this year

+#### 🐾 Space Stone
+Befitting its name, the Space Stone held dominion over the fabric of space being able to teleport its users anywhere in the universe.
+In real life, I mean the ability to take care of people I am caring for without the need of my presense.
+I think I need to:
+- Learn to put attention to detail
+- Remember important days, birthday, memorial day
+- Have a plan on how to express my affection.
+Otherwise I am no different than a stranger

-#### 🧠 Mind
+#### 🧠 Mind Stone
+Knowledge is power, knowledge is also money.
+I am good with the calculation and logical thinking.
+But there are still some domain remain foreign to me.
+I would like to explore those next year:
 - Train Leetcode
 - Learn Taiji techniques, learn about the body, live longer
-- Knowledge is power, knowledge is also money.
-Read books to be more finacial literate
+- Finance, tax, FIRE

-#### 💖 Soul
+#### 💖 Soul Stone
+My emotional skill deserves more work than it is receiving right now.
+Next year I would like to:
 - Build self-confidence
 - Learn more about Tien (smartest girl I know, also richest girl I know)
 - Learn to put effort into everything I do (I have a focus issue)
 - Improve my story telling skill (despite speaking 3 languages fluently I still have communication problems)

-#### ✨ Reality
+#### ✨ Reality Stone

-- Prepare for the next career leap, as if I can lost my job anytime
+Reality means fate in our culture.
+I already have some things to do in mind, to go against the heaven and change my fate:
+- Practice senior programmer's skill, for example System Design
 - Work on the game I always wanted to
 - Lean math, yes, math

-#### ⏰ Time
+#### ⏰ Time Stone
+I am bad at time management.
+Mostly because the lacking of discipline 😎 and motivation 🙄.
+This year I need to:
 - Get up early consistently
 - Seriously, my daily schedule is messed up so bad

 <img class="w-1/2 md:w-1/3 mx-auto" alt="super hero" src="oni-training-2023/Superhero-amico.svg" />

-### This Year I Resolve To ...
+### To Wrap This Up, This Year I Resolve To ...

 |     | Year Start                                                                                                                            | Mid-Year                                                                                                                                                               | Year End                                                                                                                                                   |
 | --- | ------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- |